dendihandian/dendihandian/README.md

 -->

 - 🔭 I’m currently working on Web Development & API Development
-- 🌱 I’m currently learning Data Science, AI / Machine Learning & Bass
+- 🌱 I’m currently learning Data Engineering & Machine Learning
 - 📫 How to reach me: contact.dendi@yahoo.com
 - 🔎 Where you can find me:
   - DEV Community: https://dev.to/dendihandian